twallema/pySODM/docs/workflow.md

 ### Load the dataset

 For the purpose of this tutorial, we'll generate a sythetic dataset of disease cases.
 We'll accomplish this by assuming the disease is generating cases exponentially with a doubling time of 10 days.
+Alternatively, the output of the SIR model could be used to generate a dataset of disease cases.
 Mathematically,

 ```{math}
 n_{cases}(t) = \exp \Big( t *  \dfrac{\log 2}{t_d} \Big)